bilus/reforms/README.md

 # Reforms

-A Clojurescript library that lets you build beautiful data-binding forms with [Om](https://github.com/omcljs/om) or [Reagent](https://github.com/reagent-project/reagent).
+A Clojurescript library that lets you build beautiful data-binding forms with [Om](https://github.com/omcljs/om), [Reagent](https://github.com/reagent-project/reagent) and [Rum](https://github.com/tonsky/rum).

-You can write code that is fully portable between Reagent and Om making it easier to reuse code and giving you a clear migration path.
+You can write code that is fully portable between Reagent, Om and Rum making it easier to reuse code and giving you a clear migration path.

 To help you quickly create beautiful forms without messing with CSS, the generated markup is compatible with [Bootstrap 3](http://getbootstrap.com/) CSS and [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
 For quick results simply include Bootstrap and Font Awesome CSS.